Satish Nagarajaiah: Career and Impact

-He has served on the American Society of Civil Engineers's Structural Engineering Institute Board of Governors from 2015 to 2019.
+Satish Nagarajaiah has served on the ASCE-Structural Engineering Institute Board of Governors from 2015 to 2019 and the Technical Activities Division Executive Committee for a decade before that.
 He was the founding chair of the ASCE-Engineering Mechanics Institute (EMI) structural health monitoring committee from 2004 to 2006.
 He also served as chair of the ASCE SEI structural control and sensing committee from 1998 to 2002.
+He served as the President of the USA-panel of the International Association of Structural Control and Monitoring.

-Published works
+Publications and Editorial Activities

+Nagarajaiah has also authored two books and has published nearly 350 journal and conference articles.
 He served as the managing editor of ASCE's Journal of Structural Engineering from 2011 to 2018.
-He is the editor of the Structural Control & Health Monitoring International Journal, published by Wiley, and editor-in-chief of the Structural Monitoring & Maintenance International Journal (North America edition), published by Techno-press.
-He has also authored two books and has published over 350 journal and conference articles.
+He is the editor of the Structural Control & Health Monitoring International Journal, published by Wiley, senior editor of Mechanical Systems and Signal Processing Journal', published by Elseiver, and editor-in-chief of the Structural Monitoring & Maintenance International Journal (North America edition), published by Techno-press.